-The file 'a1det.xml' has been created into the current directory while 'a1.xml' is a file that is predefined in VAUCANSON's predefined automata repository.
+The file 'aldet.xml' has been created into the current directory while 'al.xml' is a file that is predefined in Vaucanson's predefined automata repository.
 We can call the command data on either files using the same syntax because TAF-KIT will look for automata in both places.